The Jacket (Seinfeld): Production

 "The Jacket" was written by Seinfeld co-creators Larry David and Jerry Seinfeld and directed by Tom Cherones.
 The episode's storyline was based on one of David's personal experiences; when he was dating Monica Yates, she wanted him to meet her father, Richard Yates, a respected novelist.
 David had just bought a suede jacket, and met Richard Yates at the Algonquin Hotel.
 David stated in an interview that Richard Yates was "... every bit as intimidating as Alton Benes".
 His story is similar to what happened in the episode, as, when they headed out to the restaurant, his jacket was ruined by the snow.
 Additional dialogue at the store where Jerry buys his jacket was cut before broadcast; it featured a reference to Gary Gilmore.
 The material was later included on the Seinfeld Volume 1 DVD set.
 "The Jacket" is the only episode in which one of Elaine's parents appears; Louis-Dreyfus once suggested Mary Tyler Moore to portray Elaine's mother, but the character never appeared on the show.
-The episode also contains the first mention to Elaine's job as a manuscript reader for Pendant Publishing; in early drafts of the script, her job was an optician.
+The episode also contains the first mention of Elaine's job as a manuscript reader for Pendant Publishing; in early drafts of the script, her job was an optician.
 Also in early drafts, in the final scene Kramer entered Jerry's house with a dove on his shoulder.

 The episode was first read by the cast on November 28, 1990 at 10:30 AM.
 It was filmed in front of a live audience on December 4, 1990.
 The episode was filmed at CBS Studio Center in Studio City, Los Angeles, California, where, starting with the season two premiere "The Ex-Girlfriend", all filming for the second season took place.
 The final scene in the episode, which showed Alton Benes singing "Master of the House" in his car, was pre-recorded on December 3, 1990, as it could not be filmed in front of an audience because it took place in a car.

 Lawrence Tierney was cast as Alton Benes.
 He was known for his bad-guy roles in films during the 1940s and 1950s, such as Dillinger, The Hoodlum and Born to Kill.
-Tierney's appearance in the episode is one of his only comedic roles.
+Tierney's appearance in the episode is one of his few comedic roles.
 Cast and crew members were very impressed with his performance.
 However, they were frightened of him; during filming it was discovered that Tierney had stolen a butcher knife from the knife block in Jerry's apartment set.
 Various cast members remember Seinfeld encountering Tierney and stating "Hey Lawrence, what do you got there in your jacket?"
-Tierney, realizing he had been caught, tried to make a joke about how he thought taking the knife would be funny, by reenacting a scene from Alfred Hitchcock's Psycho (1960), holding the knife above his head and making threatening motions towards Seinfeld.
+Tierney then jokingly reenacted the shower scene from Alfred Hitchcock's Psycho (1960), holding the knife above his head and making stabbing motions towards Seinfeld while vocalizing the scene's musical cue, "The Murder".
 Cherones stated that, afterwards, Larry David would jokingly threaten to have Tierney back on the show if Cherones did his work badly.